Why I Will Probably Never Be A Full Time Writer

 This isn’t going where you think it is.

 Unless, for some reason, you expect there to be an iguana in the mix.
-Weird, but I’ll oblige you.
+I live to serve:

 Did I mention I hate Absurdism?

 Hypocrisy aside, I had to come to terms with a personal revelation today—one that I had been suspicious of for some time now.
 It’s not a whiney reason (my stash of bitching is running low today) but rather something I think most writers experience, something that can make the necessity of a day job a little more bearable.

 I’m more productive the less time I have.

 My last job ended in December, over… what?
 Four, five months ago?
 Quit asking me to do math.
 I started a new one last week.
 In the course of that time, with free hours abound, I didn’t really write anything at all.

 This is the first year that my New Year’s Resolutions failed within the first few days.
 I haven’t gotten far on anything.
 I haven’t been editing, writing, or even sewing for the matter.
 I’m not even sure what I’ve been doing.